Philae temple complex: Geography

 In the nineteenth century, William John Bankes took the Philae obelisk on which this petition was engraved to England.
 When its Egyptian hieroglyphs were compared with those of the Rosetta Stone, it threw great light upon the Egyptian consonantal alphabet.

-The islands of Philae were not, however, merely sacerdotal abodes; they were the centres of commerce also between Meroë and Memphis.
-For the rapids of the cataracts were at most seasons impracticable, and the commodities exchanged between Egypt and Nubia were reciprocally landed and re-embarked at Syene and Philae.
+The islands of Philae were not, however, merely sacerdotal abodes; they were also the centres of commerce between Meroë and Memphis.
+The rapids of the cataracts were at most seasons not navigable, and the commodities exchanged between Egypt and Nubia were reciprocally landed and re-embarked at Syene and Philae.

-The neighbouring granite quarries also attracted a numerous population of miners and stonemasons; and, for the convenience of this traffic, a gallery or road was formed in the rocks along the east bank of the Nile, portions of which are still extant.
+The neighbouring granite quarries also attracted a numerous population of miners and stonemasons.
+For the convenience of this traffic, a gallery or road was formed in the rocks along the east bank of the Nile, portions of which are still extant.

 Philae also was remarkable for the singular effects of light and shade resulting from its position near the Tropic of Cancer.
 As the sun approached its northern limit the shadows from the projecting cornices and moldings of the temples sink lower and lower down the plain surfaces of the walls, until, the sun having reached its highest altitude, the vertical walls are overspread with dark shadows, forming a striking contrast with the fierce light which illuminates all surrounding objects.